 I teach courses in the fields of art history and visual culture from a transnational perspective.
-Committed to interdisciplinary inquiry, my courses situate art and cultural production within broader histories and theories of politics, science, and technology.
+Committed to interdisciplinary inquiry, my courses situate art and cultural production within broader histories and theories of politics, economics, and technology.
 They aim to cast light upon and interrogate the fundamental structures, assumptions, and archives of the discipline of art history.
 I teach methods, artworks, texts, histories, and geographies that the discipline has traditionally overlooked, with a special focus on critical approaches inflected by post-colonial, anti-racist, feminist, and queer thinking.

-In Fall 2018 I was a Visiting Lecturer at the Experimental College of Tufts University, where I taught a seminar called "Queer Space: Explorations in Art and Architecture."
+Last fall, I was a Visiting Lecturer at the Experimental College of Tufts University, where I taught a seminar called "Queer Space: Explorations in Art and Architecture."
 The course was cross-listed in Women’s, Gender, and Sexuality Studies and Art and Architectural History.

 I have worked as a Teaching Assistant for the MIT courses “Introduction to Art History” and “Modern Art and Mass Culture.”
 I completed the Kaufman Teaching Certificate Program in 2016.